Dr-Amar/Dr-Gul.github.io/README.md

 - 🧪 **Deep Learning for Ore Genesis & Metal Enrichment**
   Applied deep learning on sphalerite trace elements and isotopes to classify mineralization zones in the Gunga Pb-Zn deposit.
 Validated using k-fold cross-validation and AUC.

-- 🌍 **Remote Sensing–Based Alteration Mapping (Arabian Shield)**
-  Mapped alteration zones across 600,000 km² using Landsat-8/9 and supervised classification.
-Built a predictive model for mineral prospectivity.

 - 🔬 **AI-Based Classification of Tectonic Settings from Pyrite**
-  Developed CNN and XGBoost models using 1837 LA-ICP-MS pyrite analyses from 43 global locations.
+  Developed CNN and XGBoost models using 5000+ LA-ICP-MS pyrite analyses from 50+ global locations.
 Achieved >95% accuracy in distinguishing tectonic settings.

 - 🧠 **Big Data Mining on Pyrite Geochemistry**
   Compiled 5200 analyses from 138 deposits.
 Used RF, GB, MLP, and SVM models to classify ore deposit types.
 Achieved >93% accuracy and AUC >0.99.
 Applied t-SNE and SHAP for interpretation.